SURRENDER A SPECIAL-NEEDS DOG

 BEFORE YOU SURRENDER YOUR DOG

-Special-needs dogs are often marginalized because they are either born with health defects, or undergo severe injury leaving them disabled.
+A special-needs dog is one that has experienced mental or physical trauma and is unable to function without proper medical care.
 These dogs undergo a high rate of abandonment and therefore we must make sure that they get the highest quality care possible at VOSD.

 When you surrender a dog the transition is a traumatic experience for the dog.
 Living in a new environment is very stressful for even the most well-adjusted dog.